 You have probably seen it on our walls, our logo and our gorilla mascot.
 Darwin Bordeaux is more than a name to us at French in Bordeaux: it is a place, a state of mind and one of the most fascinating corners of the city.
 If you are coming to Bordeaux to learn French, Darwin Bordeaux should be on your list.
-Not because it is a tourist attraction, but because it is the kind of place that shows you what Bordeaux is really about.
+Not because it is a classic tourist attraction, but because it is a living piece of the city: a place where you hear real French, see local creativity in action and understand why Bordeaux is much more than wine and 18th-century façades.

 What exactly is Darwin Bordeaux?